ailab-uniud/distiller-CORE/README.md

 ## How to build and use the Distiller ##

-Inside the Wiki we have some guides on downloading, building and using Distiller.
+Inside the Wiki we have some guides on [downloading, building and using Distiller](https://github.com/ailab-uniud/distiller-CORE/wiki/How-to-build-Distiller).

 Distiller, by now, is distibuted in source code form only.
 You can open it in your favourite IDE or compile it yourself, since it's [just a simple Maven project](http://maven.apache.org/archives/maven-1.x/start/quick-start.html)).
 When we'll reach a stable enough codebase, we'll also publish Distiller to Maven Central or another Maven repository, to make it easier to use it in your projects.

+Please note that to use some features of Distiller you should install also [R](https://www.r-project.org/).

 ## Acknowledgements ##